fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 But when the line is :math:`\lambda / 2`, the phase shift is zero, since the signal has shifted 180 degrees going forward, and 180 degrees going back.
-As a result, the measured reflection coefficient has a zero phase angle.
+As a result, the measured reflection coefficient has a phase angle of 0 degrees.
 Thus, the input impedance looking into the beginning of the transmission line is exactly 600 Ω, without an imaginary part.